History was my favorite school subject? Yours too, I hope.

 It was closely connected with people’s need to cover their bodies with clothes.
 For sewing you need needles.
-In accordance with a moment first needles were made of animal bones and horns.
-Besides needles one more necessity is thread.
+In accordance with a moment, first needles were made of animal bones and horns.
+Besides needles, one more necessity is the thread.
 The first threads were made of animal tendon.

 As humanity continued developing and improving many machines that were once someone’s dream became reality.
 It was expected that at some point hand sewing will be replaced (partially or completely) with machine sewing!

 Why was the sewing machine invented?

 Having in mind all the innovation and discoveries the Industrial Revolution brought it was to a certain extent expected that some changes in sewing must happen.